Jim Galton: Life

 Galton grew up on Long Island in the 1930s.
 He attended Antioch College with a work study program to help pay for college.
 Initially a sociology major, he soon changed his major to business.
 He graduated in 1946.
 He married Lydia about 1967.

 Career

 After graduating, Galton accepted an accountant position where he worked for four years.
-He then when to an advertising agency then to a magazine publisher, moving up the ladder.
+He then went to an advertising agency then to a magazine publisher, moving up the ladder.
 Galton eventually ended up at a paperback publisher, Popular Library Books.
 He was executive vice president when CBS purchased the company.
 He soon became president in 1968 only to be fired by new CBS leadership over his editorial based book manuscript selection method.

 Galton then was hired by Cadence Industries as Marvel Comics Group president in 1975.
 He moved licensing in house starting with international in 1978 then domestic in 1981.
 He also moved the company more into animation with Marvel Productions in 1980 and publishing with Marvel Books division in 1982.
 He left Marvel in 1991.
 Galton died at his Naples, Florida home on June 12, 2017.